pivotal/docs-platform-automation/docs/how-to-guides/upgrade-existing-opsman.md

       like Firefox or Chrome
     - and `git`

-It doesn't actually matter what IaaS your Ops Manager is running on, as long as your Concourse can connect to it.
+It doesn't actually matter what IaaS you use for Ops Manager, as long as your Concourse can connect to it.
 Pipelines built with Platform Automation can be platform-agnostic.